kalpeshjp89/DUSGAN/README.md

 # Direct Unsupervised Super-Resolution using Generative Adversarial Network (DUS-GAN) for Real-World Data

-The repository contains the official code for the work **"Direct Unsupervised Super-Resolution using Generative Adversarial Network (DUS-GAN) for Real-World Data"**.
+The repository contains the official code for the work **"Direct Unsupervised Super-Resolution using Generative Adversarial Network (DUS-GAN) for Real-World Data"** published in an IEEE Transaction in Image Processing (TIP).

 **- Pre-Trained models**